banner

 Just past the farmhouse, turn left uphill into a narrow footpath between the farm hedge and a wire fence.

 At the top of the hill with a farm gate on your left, turn right into a track.
-It can be a bit overgrown and muddy here, but keep going.

 (If you are on Walk 5, the large circle, do not turn right here but go straight on following the public footpath until you meet a road.)